Construction Phase Plan

 The Construction Design and Management Regulations 2015, (CDM 2015) came into force on 6 April 2015, replacing the previous regulations which were CDM 2007.
 These regulations show people in construction work what they need to do in order to protect themselves from harm, and others who the work affects.

-Whatever your role in construction, CDM 2015 aims to improve health and safety in the industry by helping you to:
+Whatever your role in construction, a Construction Phase Plan aims to improve health and safety in the industry by helping you to:

 - Logically plan work, so the risks involved are managed from start to finish